 Q: Will I be able to keep my current health insurance?

 A: That depends.
-The Affordable Care Act requires insurers to sell plans with a number of required benefits that typically exceed the benefits many plans have traditionally included.
+The Affordable Care Act requires insurers to sell plans with a number of required benefits that typically exceed the benefits many plans have traditionally included, this is known as the minimum essential benefits under the ACA.
+Please note that if you have a plan for the year which is not ACA compliant you may have to pay the individual mandate penalty. .
 The cutoff for insurers to meet the minimum number of benefits had been January 2014, but the deadline was extended by one year.

 States have been given the option of extending the deadline even further to include certain catastrophic coverage plans that begin on or before October 1, 2016.
 This means that if you currently have a policy that does not meet the Affordable Care Act’s minimum guidelines for coverage, and if your insurance carrier decides to continue offering that policy, and if your state decides to extend the deadline, you may be able to keep your plan into the year 2017.
 To find out if your state has extended the deadline, contact your insurance company or your state’s Department of Health.